VIJAY626404/Probo-Analysis-by-SQL/README.md

 For any questions or feedback, feel free to reach out to me at vijaykumarshah1942@gmail.com

 ## 📜 License

-This repository is licensed under the MIT License.
-See This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/VIJAY626404/Probo-Analysis-by-SQL/blob/main/LICENSE) file for details.